salesforce-ux/design-system/README.md

 Annotations are the metadata that describe the entire system.

 The most intriguing part is the `@selector/@restrict` pair.
 Each CSS selector should have a corresponding selector describing where it can be applied.
+Both are normal CSS selectors that will behave like a DOM query.

 For example: